SumanB-Dev/sf-case-alexa/README.md

-# DreamHouse Bot for Alexa
+# MyAssist Bot for Alexa

-A Salesforce-powered Alexa Skill for the DreamHouse sample application.
+A Salesforce-powered Alexa Skill for the MyAssist sample application.

 Follow the instructions below to create your own instance of the skill: